eaverdeja/exercism-rust/README.md

 - Borrowing with Lifetimes - Used in [High Scores](#high-scores), [Anagram](#anagram)
 - Zero-copy Parsing - Used in [Tournament](#tournament) with string borrows
 - `Box<T>` for Heap Allocation - Used in [Simple Linked List](#simple-linked-list)
+- Slices and slice indexing - Used in [Variable Length Quantity](#variable-length-quantity)

 ## Design Patterns